The Global Economy

 In Global Transaction Banking, low interest rate levels will likely continue to impact net interest income in the near- and medium-term.
 Additionally, the recently difficult market environment may continue to have an adverse impact on revenues.
 We expect these factors to be counterbalanced to some extent by the continued strong volumes of trade finance and cash management transactions.

 The success of Private & Business Clients (PBC) is based on a solid business model: With the combination of advisory banking and consumer banking, PBC has built a leading position in its home market, Germany, accompanied by strong positions in other important European markets, and growth investments in key Asian countries.
-The increased interest in Postbank and the domination and profit and loss transfer agreement is expected to support the delivery of synergies in 2012 and especially in 2013.
-However, the overall macroeconomic outlook for 2012 and 2013 for countries in which Private & Business Clients operates is mixed.
+The overall macro-economic outlook for 2012 and 2013 for countries in which Private & Business Clients operates is mixed.
 GDP growth in the home market Germany has a slightly positive outlook, while the GDP outlook for most of the European countries in which PBC is present is rather flat or slightly negative.
-Economic growth in Asia is slowing down.
-PBC continues to face uncertainties in its operating environment, as a significant decline in economic growth, which in return would result in higher unemployment rates, could lead to increasing credit loss provisions and lower business growth.
-The development of investment product markets and the respective revenues depend especially on further development of the European sovereign debt crisis.
-Additionally, the continued low interest rates might negatively affect revenues in PBC.
+Asia, however, continues on its growth path.
+Postbank will further pursue its growth in Consumer Banking in Germany while further reducing non-core risk positions.
+We expect Deutsche Bank and Postbank to continue their successful realization of synergies on the revenue and cost side.
+The increased interest in Postbank and a potential domination agreement might support the delivery of synergies in 2012.
+PBC continues to face uncertainties in its operating environment, as a significant decline in economic growth, which in return would result in higher unemployment rates, could lead to increasing credit loss provision and lower business growth.
+The development of investment product markets depends especially on further progress of the European sovereign debt crisis.
+Additionally, continued low interest rates in 2012 might negatively affect revenues in PBC.